 What would your TSP account be worth if you had fully invested over the past 35 years?

-The charts below represent the returns of each fund based on monthly investments of the maximum yearly TSP deferral limits*, from the date of each fund’s inception to 2020.
+The charts below represent the returns of each fund based on monthly investments of the maximum yearly TSP deferral limits*, from the date of each fund’s inception to the current year.
 Figures are approximate and will differ depending on actual investment dates and actual amounts invested.
 Remember: past fund performance does not predict future returns, but the below is a good illustration of what investors can do when investing through thick and thin over the long-term!

 Scroll over the chart to see approximate returns of investing the equivalent of the maximum deferral limit* on a monthly basis from 1988 through 2023 - a total of approximately $480,000.

 The S and I Funds were inaugurated in 2001, thus the following charts are based on returns from 2001 to 2021:

 Scroll over the chart to see approximate returns of investing the equivalent of the maximum deferral limit* on a monthly basis from 2001 through 2023, or approximately $360,000.